How to stop election hacking

 In the UK, the election system is designed so it does not lend itself to electronic manipulation: voting and counting of ballots are “manual processes conducted under the watchful eye of observers”, says Dr Ian Levy, technical director of the National Cyber Security Centre (NCSC).

-In contrast, the US will look to electronic voting machines to allow citizens to vote in this November’s mid-terms.
+In contrast, the US uses electronic voting machines to allow citizens to vote.
 But these machines are often based on outdated operating systems such as Microsoft’s Windows XP, which are too old to receive security updates and, as a result, particularly vulnerable to hacking.

 Weaknesses such as these are an easy target for the foreign and domestic actors interested in hacking elections.
 And although there is no solid evidence of successful attacks on online voting or counting systems yet, experts say it is only a matter of time.